145brice/Fresh-Repo/README.md

 - Verify SENDGRID_API_KEY has full access

 **Daily cron not running:**
-- Railway automatically runs the scheduler
+- Railway automatically runs the scheduler on the Permits API service
 - Check logs at 8 AM Central
-- Test with `/manual-send`
+- Test with `/manual-send` on the Permits API service

-**Firebase errors:**
-- Double-check all env vars copied correctly
-- Ensure private_key has \n characters intact
-- Verify Firestore is enabled
+**Admin dashboard not loading:**
+- Check **Admin + Frontend** Railway service is running on port 8082
+- Verify the service has access to the same Firebase credentials

 ---